lcardsvr/Geophysical-Tool-Response-Project/README.md

 By empowering field personnel with reliable tools and insights, the Geophysical Tool Response project enables them to perform logging operations with enhanced confidence, efficiency, and success.

+## Submission

+1. Project information submitted and available in GitHub under https://github.com/lcardsvr/Geophysical-Tool-Response-Project

+2. Files available and described above.

+3. CSV files used for the project are Confidential and have not been uploaded to the repo due for this reason.

+4. Project presentation available as a PowerPoint Slide deck in the main tree of the repo.